-This is a modern take on the CNN Fear and Greed Index.
-Using modern sentiment indicators and important core technical analysis, you can easily understand and evaluate the state of fear and greed in the current US stock markets.
+Think of this as a modern upgrade to the classic CNN Fear and Greed Index.
+By combining cutting-edge sentiment indicators with essential technical analysis, you can easily assess the current state of fear and greed in the US markets—and turn those insights into action.

 What is a Fear and Greed Index?